edHelper.com

 By Colleen Messina

 2 Ozone is a beautiful blue gas, and it is composed of three oxygen molecules.
 Small amounts of ozone are formed during natural events such as lightning storms.
-The word ozone comes from the Greek word ozein, which means, "to smell."
+The word ozone comes from the Greek word ozein, which means "to smell."
 You may have noticed the strange, sharp smell of ozone during a thunderstorm, standing next to a power line, or when playing with a toy electric train.
-Ozone is also created when sunlight reacts with hydrocarbons, which are gasses given off by trees and plants.
-These small amounts of natural ozone do not cause problems.
+These small amounts of ozone do not cause problems.
 Ozone is also made when chemicals produced by emissions from factories, vehicles, and refineries interact with sunlight.
 These reactions produce too much ozone, and this causes problems.

 Paragraphs 4 to 8: